Downloading...

 Mouse-over the compass rose to see the LST (RA + HA).

-Mouse-over the moon to see the mean lunar day.
+Cow-over the moon to see the mean lunar day.

 Switching Tube East/West